baentsch/oqs-software/haproxy/README.md

 ## Quick start

-### Short form
+### Short form (based on pre-compiled docker images)

 `docker run -p 4443:4443 -e BACKEND='backend-address:port' -t openqsafe/haproxy-ubuntu` starts a QSC-enabled HAproxy on port 4443 of the local machine acting as reverse proxy towards the (plain http) backend (at 'backend-address:port').

 If you have an OQS-enabled SDK or applications, you can connect to this as usual, e.g., via `curl https://HAPROXY-ADDRESS:4443`.

-If you do not have that, you can start a forward proxy with this command
+If you do not have that, you can start a QSC-enabled forward proxy with a plain HTTP frontend with this command

 `docker run -p 8080:8080 -e DISABLE_CERT_CHECK=1 -t openqsafe/haproxy-alpine-client HAPROXY-ADDRESS:4443` provides a plain interface to the above at `http://localhost:8080'.